Classification of Students

 Students do not necessarily have to be registered or enrolled in a course before requesting a proficiency exam for a course that has a proficiency exam available.
 However, if students are enrolled in a course for which a proficiency exam is requested, the request must be made by the 10th day of class.
 Students who withdraw from a course after the 10th day of class in any semester and have not formally submitted a request may not earn credit for that course by proficiency exam for a period of one year.
 Academic advisors will certify that students have not been enrolled in the course within the past year and that the prerequisites for the course have been satisfied.

 Some programs have restricted proficiency exams, and students must be admitted to that program before a request will be considered.
-Students may take a proficiency exam for a given course only once in a 12-month period.
+Students may take a proficiency exam for a given course only once in a 12-month period at a non-refundable cost of $10 per exam.
 Guidelines on how to apply for a proficiency exam can be obtained from the office of the appropriate division dean, Student Success Center or the Records Office.
 Students who successfully pass a proficiency exam will be given a grade of CR (credit granted or passed proficiency) and hours earned will be granted but will not affect their grade point average (GPA).
 Students should also note that proficiency exam credits are for internal use only and generally will not transfer to another college.

-Work-Based Learning offers students a learning opportunity while gaining valuable work experience in the field of study.
+Cooperative Education offers students a learning opportunity while gaining valuable work experience in a field of study.
 Students will earn college credit while mastering new skills in a supervised environment.

-This program offers a series of courses for preparation, skill development and academic guidance to students who need additional support, for a variety of reasons, because they do not meet the specific academic competencies in English and/or math for the program of their choice.
-Students’ transitional education academic plans are individually designed to meet students’ specific needs.
-The program provides students with an opportunity to build academic skills and acquire the background and support necessary for success in their desired program.
+This program offers a series of courses for preparation, skill development and academic guidance to students who, for a variety of reasons, need additional courses because they do not meet the specific academic competencies for the program of their choice.
+Students’ academic study programs are individually designed to meet students’ specific needs.
+The program provides students with an opportunity to build academic skills and acquire the background that should facilitate success in their desired program.

 Distance learning courses offer students an alternative to traditional classroom instruction.
 The courses deliver instructional content to learners across distance and time through the use of technology.